andywpt/QuickGuide-iOS/Concurrency/README.md

 ```
 nonisolated func loadData() async {}
 ```
+> [!IMPORTANT]
+> The nonisolated keyword is used to indicate to the compiler that the code inside the method is not accessing (either reading or writing) any of the mutable state inside the actor.
+You can’t declare an method nonisolated if it reads or writes any of the mutable state inside the actor.

 ### 🤔 How to switch back to main thread when running on the background thread? (i.e. Something like DispatchQueue.main)
 ```
 nonisolated func loadData() async {